 I love these Poached Eggs in Italian Tomato Sauce because they are full of flavor and take just minutes to put together in the morning.
-A sweet and slightly spicy mixture of diced tomatoes flavored with basil, oregano, garlic, parsley, rosemary and red pepper flakes are the base for poaching eggs.
+Eggs are poached in a sweet and slightly spicy mixture of diced tomatoes flavored with basil, oregano, garlic, parsley, rosemary and red pepper flakes.
 Starting with canned Italian tomatoes makes this a quick and easy breakfast that’s also impressive!

 Eggs in Purgatory Recipe

 Poached Eggs in Italian Tomato Sauce is a quick and easy breakfast recipe created by my mom years ago.
-I’m sure she was inspired by a meal she enjoyed while in Italy with my dad, as her recipe is actually an Italian dish called “Uova in Purgatorio” – or in English “Eggs in Purgatory.”
-Eggs are poached in a quick sauce of diced tomatoes, garlic and Italian herbs, then spiced up with red pepper flakes and topped with freshly grated Parmesan cheese.
+Undoubtedly, she was inspired by a meal she enjoyed while traveling in Italy with my dad, as her recipe is actually an Italian dish called “Uova in Purgatorio” – or in English “Eggs in Purgatory.”
+For this recipe, eggs are poached in a quick sauce of diced tomatoes, garlic and Italian herbs, then spiced up with red pepper flakes and topped with freshly grated Parmesan cheese.
 What could be easier?

 What is Eggs in Purgatory and Where Does It Come From?